 Cancer treatment guidelines

 Oncology is a complex and rapidly changing field.
 Clinical guidelines assist physicians and patients in choosing the most appropriate standard of care.
-These guidelines may offer concise instructions on which diagnostic or screening tests to order, how to provide medical or surgical care, how long patients should stay in the hospital, or other details of conventional clinical practice.
+These guidelines offer concise instructions on which diagnostic or screening tests to order, how to provide medical or surgical care, how long patients should stay in the hospital, or other details of conventional practice.

 The European Society for Medical Oncology’s Clinical Practice Guidelines summarise standard treatments per cancer type prepared and reviewed by oncology experts.
 The ESMO Clinical Practice Guidelines are designed to guide medical oncologists in the diagnosis, follow-up, and treatment of different cancer types and conditions.